GunnarKarlsson/OpenGLPlayground/README.md

 # OpenGLPlayground

-Base project for experimenting with OpenGL in Qt.
-Contains some basic things to get started:
+Starter-pack for experimenting with OpenGL in Qt.
+Contains some basic elements to get up and running:
 + light shader with flat shading
 + textured cube
 + light source represented by small cube